ithinkicodeforfun/comp2000_2025_group/worksheet.md

 ### Task 14

 At the moment, the file reading code will thrown an exception if it fails to read a file.
 You should change this code so that _it handles a thrown an `IOException`_.
-This means you will have to think hard about what to do on a failed file read.
+This means you will have to think hard about what to do on a failed file read..

-hvjhvjgkguikgukg